bytecodealliance/wasmtime/cranelift/docs/ir.md

     BB parameter
         A formal parameter for a BB is an SSA value that dominates everything in the BB.
-For each parameter declared by an BB, a corresponding argument value must be passed when branching to the BB.
+For each parameter declared by a BB, a corresponding argument value must be passed when branching to the BB.
 The function's entry BB has parameters that correspond to the function's parameters.

     BB argument
-        Similar to function arguments, BB arguments must be provided when branching to an BB that declares formal parameters.
-When execution begins at the top of an BB, the formal parameters have the values of the arguments passed in the branch.
+        Similar to function arguments, BB arguments must be provided when branching to a BB that declares formal parameters.
+When execution begins at the top of a BB, the formal parameters have the values of the arguments passed in the branch.

     function signature